SteveL-MSFT/PowerShell-RFC/2-Draft-Accepted/RFCxxxx-DSC-for-PowerShell7.md

 and did not encourage authoring Linux DSC resources in PowerShell, making development inconsistent and difficult for non-expert users.

-DSC for PowerShell 7 will prioritize being cross platform, having consistent capabilities and user experience on all supported platforms.
+DSC for PowerShell 7 will prioritize being cross platform and having a consistent user experience and capabilities on all supported platforms.

 ### Invoke-DscResource